bazelbuild/stardoc/test/self_doc_golden.md

       <td>
         <a href="https://bazel.build/docs/build-ref.html#labels">Label</a>; optional
         <p>
-          The input file template for header generated in documentation.
+          The input file template for a header generated in documentation.
         </p>
       </td>
     </tr>